Ethics toolkit for medical students

 Fitness to practise

-Undergraduate medical students are not registered with the GMC and are therefore not subject to GMC fitness to practice proceedings.
-Student fitness to practice is a matter for individual medical schools, but is based on the standards laid down by the GMC and the Medical Schools Committee.
+Undergraduate medical students are not registered with the GMC and are therefore not subject to GMC fitness to practise proceedings.
+Student fitness to practise is a matter for individual medical schools, but is based on the standards laid down by the GMC and the Medical Schools Council.
 In essence, a student’s fitness to practise will be in question where 'their behaviour or health raises a serious or persistent cause for concern about their ability to continue on a medical course, or to practise as a doctor after registration'.

-Behaviour that might call into question a student’s fitness to practice can include:
+Behaviour that might call into question a student’s fitness to practise can include:

-• abusing a patient’s trust or violating a patient’s autonomy or other fundamental rights
+• abusing a patient’s trust or violating a patient’s autonomy or other fundamental rights; and

 • behaving dishonestly, fraudulently or in a way designed to mislead or harm others.